-Note from Joel: For several years, I’ve been collecting quotes of the topic of Kingdom Life in the marketplace/workplace.
-Also, at various times, God has shown me things in His Word that I’ve written about in my journal that have helped me ascend to knew levels of ministry outside the institutional church. have also been writing in my journal
+Note from Joel: For several years, I’ve been collecting quotes on the topic of Kingdom Life in the marketplace.
+Also, at various times, God has shown me things in His Word that I’ve written about in my journal that have helped me take new ground in ministry outside the institutional “church” system.
+I hope this collection of insights encourages and inspires you as you shine today in every area of daily life.

 Those who are focused more on the physical/natural aspects of their daily work, lack vision for the eternal value of their work for the Kingdom of God.